DETAILED ACTION

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claim 1, Davis discloses a system for deterring animals from entering a protected region (shown in fig. 1, note that the device taught by Davis is capable of deterring animals from entering a protected region) comprising:
+Regarding claim 1, as best understood based on the 35 U.S.C.
+112(b) issue(s) identified above, Davis discloses a tensioned system for deterring animals from entering a protected region and spanning the protected region (shown in fig. 1, note that the device taught by Davis is capable of deterring animals from entering a protected region, note that the protected region may be broadly interpreted as the space below and directly around the device of Davis) comprising:

-an elongate flexible member (flag line 14) extending between first and second ends (fig. 1) formed of a length of flat material (para [0042], flag line 14 is described as “flat”); and
+An elongate flexible member (flag line 14) extending between first and second ends (upper ends of stanchions 18, fig. 1) formed of a length of flat material (para [0042], flag line 14 is described as “flat”) and secured to said first and second ends (fig. 1); and

 a plurality of flexible elongate hanging members (“pennant flags” para [0042]) each formed of a length of flat material secured to and suspended from the elongate flexible member (fig. 1-2; para [0042], note that hanging members may be “any shaped flag”),

-wherein the plurality of flexible elongate hanging members are permanently secured to the elongate flexible member at a fixed substantially perpendicular orientation thereto at a connection location therebetween (fig. 1, longitudinal axes of pennant flags are perpendicular to longitudinal axis of flag line 14; pennant flags are fixed to flag line 14 and are not disclosed as being removable therefrom and are thus considered “permanently secured” to flag line 14).
+wherein the plurality of flexible elongate hanging members are permanently secured to the elongate flexible member at a fixed substantially perpendicular orientation thereto at a connection location therebetween (fig. 1, longitudinal axes of pennant flags are perpendicular to longitudinal axis of flag line 14; pennant flags are fixed to flag line 14 with no mechanisms for detachability disclosed).

 Davis does not appear to specifically disclose: